Rory2100/learngit/readme.txt

-Git is a distributed varsion control system.
+iGit is a distributed varsion control system.
-Git is free software distributed under the GPL.
+Git is a free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.
 Greating a new branch is quick & simple.